fritx/schema-validator2/README.md

 // - rs = 'name' is not in range [2, 16]
 // - rs = 'price' is not in range [0.5, 99.5]
 // - rs = 'price' is not by step '0.5'
+// - rs = 'quantity' does not match '_.isInteger'
 ```

 Coverage: